lukebelieves/lukebelieves.github.io/about.md

 I like reading, mostly literatures.
 I think Haruki Murakami is a fascinating writer.
 Regarding to movies, my favorite one is *Eat Drink Man Woman* directed by Ang Lee.

-I really want to be a craftsman.
+I really want to be a craftsman, making things (i.e., programs, novels, music, paintings, food, among others) with my hands.
 <br />
 <br />
 <br />